oppsec/EVC/README.md

 <br><br>

 ## 🤔 What is EVC?
-EVC or Executable Virus Checker is a JS CLI which checks executable entrypoint.
+EVC or Executable Virus Checker is a JavaScript CLI which checks executable entrypoint.

 <br><br>